 - Pledges.
-A pledge over rights to patents, trade marks, copyrights and designs is created and perfected by the execution of a granting contract and the registration of a pledge in the relevant register (Article 98.1.3, Patent Act; Article 34.3, Trade Mark Act; Article 77.2, Copyright Act; and Article 35.3, Design Act). - Security assignments.
-A security assignment of rights in patents, trade marks, copyrights and designs is created and perfected by the execution of a granting contract and the registration of a pledge in the relevant register (Article 98.1.1, Patent Act; Article 35, Trade Mark Act; Article 77.1, Copyright Act; and Article 35.3, Design Act).
+A pledge over rights to patents, trade marks and designs is created and perfected by the execution of a granting contract and the registration of a pledge in the relevant register (Article 98.1.3, Patent Act; Article 34.4, Trade Mark Act; and Article 35.3, Design Act), while a pledge over copyrights is created by the execution of a granting contract and perfected by register (Article 77.2, Copyright Act (Chosaku-ken-hou)). - Security assignments.
+A security assignment of rights in patents, trade marks and designs is created and perfected by the execution of a granting contract and the registration of an assignment in the relevant register (Article 98.1.1, Patent Act; Article 35, Trade Mark Act; and Article 36, Design Act), while a security assignment of copyrights is created by the execution of a granting contract and perfected by register (Articles 61.1 and 77.1, Copyright Act).